haraprasadj/testdatagen/README.md

 #### How to use it
 i) Clone the repo
 ii) Install requirements - pip install -r requirements.txt
-ii) Run the django server - python manage.py runserver
+iii) Run the django server - python manage.py runserver
-iii) Navigate to to the web page and follow the steps
+iv) Navigate to to the web page and follow the steps

 #### Support available only for JSON format now